-Faculty workloads have increased and become more inequitable in recent years due, in part but not entirely, to the pandemic (O'Meara et al. 2022).
+While the under-crediting of independent instruction and extended-time courses is somewhat specific to Dickinson's curriculum, other issues of unseen or underacknowledged labor are common to higher education more broadly.
+Across institutions, faculty workloads have increased and become more inequitable in recent years due, in part but not entirely, to the pandemic (O'Meara et al. 2022).
 At Dickinson and other institutions, reductions in faculty size means that faculty members have been asked to do more.
-Too often, workload allocation in higher education is decidedly unsystematic assignments and requests made in time-sensitive contexts, to colleagues with uneven capacities to decline, by leaders with incomplete information about how much work colleagues are already doing (Culpepper 2025).
+Too often, the distribution of increased service work is decidedly unsystematic, with assignments and requests made in time-sensitive contexts, to colleagues with uneven capacities to decline, by leaders with incomplete information about how much work colleagues are already doing (Culpepper 2025).
 Research shows that this burden falls more often on women and faculty from historically minoritized racial groups (Guarino and Borden 2016; O'Meara et al 2017).
 Even small but meaningful differences in the ways faculty spend their time can have real consequences for advancement and promotion, especially since such differences accrue over time (Valian 2005).
 Workload inequalities lower productivity, increase burnout, and decrease retention for many faculty members (O'Meara et al. 2022).
-Heavy workloads have also been shown to compromise quality of instruction and negatively impact the long-term health of faculty (Moss 2021).
+Heavy workloads and long working hours have also been shown to compromise quality of instruction and negatively impact the long-term health and wellbeing of faculty (Kinman & Johnson 2019; Moss 2021; Urbina-Garcia 2020).
 In listening sessions and in written comments, colleagues across ranks and divisions highlighted these kinds of concerns.

-V. Primary Recommendations to the Provost
+IV.
+Primary Recommendations to the Provost